Cosmetic Dentistry

 Veneer 101: What These Tiny Shields Do

-When new veneers arrive from the lab, the dentist etches, dries, and presses the veneers to your teeth with precision.
-Veneers are thin yet sturdy, and veneers are a good choice for adults looking to dodge braces.
+When the new veneers arrive from the lab, the dentist etches and dries the teeth, then carefully bonds the veneers in place using dental cement, with precision.
+Veneers are thin yet sturdy, and are a good choice for adults looking to dodge braces.

 Composite Veneer: The Speedy Contender